memfault/interrupt/_drafts/zero-to-main-2.md

 2. Uninitialized static variables which must be zeroed.

 Our linker script concerns itself with two more things:
-1. Code and constant data, which can live in read only memory (e.g. flash)
+1. Code and constant data, which can live in read-only memory (e.g. flash)
-2. Reserved sections of ram, like a stack or a heap
+2. Reserved sections of RAM, like a stack or a heap

 By convention, we name those sections as follow:
 1. `.text` for code & constants